- Find out what you can afford by getting prequalified, then find a home that meets your requirements.

 The seller will also receive a copy of the report, and it’s up to you whether to request that necessary repairs be made.

-Step 7 – Apply for a home loan
+7. Apply for a home loan

 Once you and the seller have come to an agreement, the next step is acquiring a home loan to fund your purchase.
-A home is a significant investment, hence why banks have a system in place to help people acquire them within their affordability range, without having to file for bankruptcy afterward.

 Once it’s all done, time to move in and enjoy your new home.

 It’s wise to set aside resources for additional expenses, such as moving costs, and the cost of any renovations you intend to perform.

 Average rating of 4.86 from over 4 550 reviews

 Ooba home loans services are simply the best.
 My Consultant Bianca Dancer was so hands on and helpful from the get go.
 She guided me through the entire process and put me at ease being a first time buyer.
 I highly recommend their services.

 Jay Govender and Maleshini Reddy from OOBA provided outstanding assistance and guidance in securing our home loan.
 Response times were excellent and they were professional and friendly.

 Estelle Vorster was really helpful in securing the best deal for my home loan, she not only negotiated a lower interest rate she went as far as securing 50% discount on the transfer costs.